valeriansaliou/sonic/README.md

 ## Limitations

 * **Indexed data limits**: Sonic is designed for large search indexes split over thousands of search buckets per collection.
-An IID (ie. Internal-ID) is stored in the index as a 32 bits number, which theoretically allow up to ~4.2 billion objects to be indexed (ie. OID) per bucket.
-We've observed storage savings of 30% to 40%, which justifies the trade-off on large databases (versus Sonic using 64 bits IIDs).
-Also, Sonic only keeps the N most recently pushed results for a given word, in a sliding window way (the sliding window width can be configured).
+An IID (ie. Internal-ID) is stored in the index as a 32 bits number, which theoretically allows up to ~4.2 billion objects to be indexed (ie. OID) per bucket.
+Exact term-to-object associations are exhaustive and stored in bounded IID-range fragments.
-* **Search query limits**: Sonic Natural Language Processing system (NLP) does not work at the sentence-level, for storage compactness reasons (we keep the FST graph shallow as to reduce time and space complexity).
-It works at the word-level, and is thus able to search per-word and can predict a word based on user input, though it is unable to predict the next word in a sentence.
+* **Search query limits**: Sonic works at the word level.
+Typo correction is best-effort and limited to frequent terms retained by the adaptive lexicon.
-* **Real-time limits**: the FST needs to be rebuilt every time a word is pushed or popped from the bucket graph.
-As this is quite heavy, Sonic batches rebuild cycles.
-If you have just pushed a new word to the index and you are not seeing it in the `SUGGEST` command yet, wait for the next rebuild cycle to kick-in, or force it with `TRIGGER consolidate` in a `control` channel.
+* **Real-time limits**: typo-frequency updates are consolidated into immutable FST files in batches.
+Exact RocksDB search remains immediately available.
 * **Interoperability limits**: The Sonic Channel protocol is the only way to read and write search entries to the Sonic search index.
 Sonic does not expose any HTTP API.
 Sonic Channel has been designed with performance and minimal network footprint in mind.
 If you need to access Sonic from an unsupported programming language, you can either [open an issue](https://github.com/valeriansaliou/sonic/issues/new) or look at the reference [node-sonic-channel](https://github.com/valeriansaliou/node-sonic-channel) implementation and build it in your target programming language.
 * **Hardware limits**: Sonic performs the search on the file-system directly; ie. it does not fit the index in RAM.
 A search query results in a lot of random accesses on the disk, which means that it will be quite slow on old-school HDDs and super-fast on newer SSDs.
 Do store the Sonic database on SSD-backed file systems only.